Mani Rathnam (film)

-Mani Rathnam is a 1994 Tamil-language drama film directed by K. Jayabalan.
+Mani Rathnam is a 1994 Indian Tamil-language drama film directed by K. Jayabalan.
 The film stars Napoleon, Anand Babu, Mohana and newcomer Chandini, with Vadivelu, Babloo Prithiveeraj, Jafar Azad and Vittal Prasad playing supporting roles.
 It was released on 2 November 1994.
 The film failed at the box office.

 Plot

-Rathnam (Napoleon) is a potter in his village and he is a short-tempered person.
-He has a sister Kavitha (Mohana) studying in the city.
-Rathnam finally marries his relative Thangamani (Chandini) who has been in love with Rathnam since her childhood.
+Rathnam is a potter in his village and he is a short-tempered person.
+He has a sister Kavitha studying in the city.
+Rathnam finally marries his relative Thangamani who has been in love with Rathnam since her childhood.

-Sivalingam (Jafar Azad) is a wealthy and wicked man in his village, his son Nadarajan (Babloo Prithiveeraj) is mentally ill.
+Sivalingam is a wealthy and wicked man in his village, his son Nadarajan is mentally ill.
 Sivalingam wants absolutely to build a factory in the village.
 Sivalingam already bought all the lands he needed in his village, he needs only one land : Rathnam's land which is near the temple.
 Rathnam refuses : he does not want to see the village temple being demolished by Sivalingam.
 When Sivalingam sends his henchmen to demolish the temple, Rathnam intervenes and beats them all.
-In the meantime, Kavitha and Mani (Anand Babu) fall in love with each other in the city.
+In the meantime, Kavitha and Mani fall in love with each other in the city.
 Actually, Nadarajan is in love with Kavitha since school days and Sivalingam asks Thangamani to marry his mentally ill son to Kavitha but Thangamani rejects and insults him.

-Later, Rathnam picked his sister up at the railway station, at their return to home, they see Thangamani hanged.
+Later, Rathnam picked his sister up at the railway station, and at their return to home, they see Thangamani hanged.
 What transpires later forms the crux of the story.